tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to <u>list persons (UC04)</u>
+1. User requests to <u>list persons (UC04)</u>.
-2. NUSCoursemates shows a list of persons
+2. NUSCoursemates shows a list of persons.
-3. User requests to edit a specific person in the list
+3. User requests to edit a specific person in the list.
-4. NUSCoursemates edits the person
+4. NUSCoursemates edits the person.

    Use case ends.